joshyemane/Baking-Website/README.md

 [https://yemanebakery.pages.dev/](https://yemanebakery.pages.dev/)

-*Users must clone the repository to run the most recent features.
+*If the website does not load from the link, please clone the repository to run the website.